 The proximity to the Gulf and the meandering waterways of the Mississippi Delta, made New Orleans an economically attractively place to build a city.
 At the same time, this proximity to the water, and the natural wetlands and features that make up the landscape, made it an environmentally challenging place to develop.
 To recover from Hurricane Katrina, the city of New Orleans and its residents had to do more than just build back as it was before—they needed to address the deep-seated challenges the city faced and build resilience for future disruptions of any kind.
 In Louisiana, this meant bringing together engineers, elected officials and community members to build green infrastructure in and around the city.

-The Rockefeller Foundation developed this film, curriculum, and website to ensure that everyone has the opportunity to be engaged in the discussion on resilience and its benefits.
-The resilience age is something we can all be a part of, and we encourage all those interested to share this documentary and website with their communities.
+The Rockefeller Foundation developed this film alongside a curriculum to ensure that everyone has the opportunity to be engaged in the discussion on resilience and its benefits.
+The Resilience Age is something we can all be a part of, and we encourage all those interested to share this documentary and website with their communities.
 By working together, we can continue to bring resilience to more communities not just in the U.S., but across the world.